 5. nausea, turning into frequent vomiting;

-7. palpable rumbling in the abdomen.
+7. noticeable rumbling in the stomach.

 1. convulsions,